-Sean McGlynn leads the Federal Funding & Appropriations Group within the K&L Gates D.C. public policy practice.
+Sean McGlynn is a prominent member within the K&L Gates D.C. public policy practice.
 In that capacity he advises a broad range of clients on federal funding, policy, and government contract issues in the Congressional budget and appropriations process.
 He tends to focus on national security, defense, and emerging technology issues; but he also has extensive experience with non-defense policy issues.

 Sean advises a number of clients in the commercial spaceflight and national security space launch industries on matters related to reusable launch vehicles, satellite imagery, satellite servicing, space-based manufacturing and robotics, and the commercialization of Low-Earth Orbit (LEO).
 He regularly advises clients on these issues as they relate to the annual National Defense Authorization Act (NDAA), the Defense Appropriations Bill, and the Commerce, Justice, Science (CJS) Appropriations Bill.

 Sean is also active on cybersecurity and information technology policy issues.
 He has worked extensively on policy initiatives intended to strengthen the cybersecurity of small- and medium-sized manufacturers who are operating in the U.S. defense supply chain.
 For example, he helped enact into law both the Enhance Cybersecurity for Small Manufacturers Act of 2018 and the Small Manufacturer Cybersecurity Enhancement Act of 2020, which assist small manufacturers in complying with Department of Defense cybersecurity requirements.
 Sean also works with the Quantum Industry Coalition, which is the trade association for numerous companies working on quantum science, quantum computing, and cryptography.
 He assisted the coalition with the enactment into law of the National Quantum Initiative Act, which established a U.S. national strategy for the development of quantum technologies.